 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Emelle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Emelle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Emelle is a town of sales and office workers, construction workers and builders and service providers.
 There are especially a lot of people living in Emelle who work in office and administrative support (62.50%), healthcare suport services (12.50%) and art, media, and design (0.00%).

 Setting & Lifestyle

 Emelle is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Emelle enrolled in college, Emelle has a number of services, amenities and opportunities geared towards the needs and activities of students.